Make Your Own Biryani Masala Powder For Authentic Indian Flavours and Aromas

-If you're into making authentic Indian food from scratch then I recommend you make a Indian biryani masala mix!
-Super easy-to-make, the fabulous flavours and aromas that it'll add to your dishes has to be tried to be believed!
-There are many variations and this one is fairly mild and complements chicken nicely.
+If you're into making authentic Indian rice dishes from scratch then I recommend you make a Indian biryani masala powder!
+Super easy-to-make, the fabulous flavours and aromas that it'll add to your rice dishes has to be tried to be believed!
+There are many variations and this one is fairly mild.
 (See the bottom of the page for other recipes)

 What You'll Need: (makes about 7-8 tablespoons)

 2 tbsp cumin seeds 1 tbsp green cardamom pods 1 tbsp white peppercorns (or black) 4 tsp coriander seeds 2 tsp garlic powder 2 tsp chili powder 1 tsp whole cloves 3 inch piece of cinnamon 6 dried bay leaves 2-3 mace blades 2 tsp caraway seeds 2 tsp salt

 Crumble the bay leaves and break up the cinnamon stick